gpiozero/gpiozero/docs/recipes.rst

     but this same circuit will work equally well with this commonly available `illuminated rotary encoder`_ instead.

-Have a rotary encoder, an RGB LED, and button act as a color picker.
+Have a :class:`RotaryEncoder`, an :class:`RGBLED`, and :class:`Button` act as a color picker:

 .. literalinclude:: examples/color_picker.py

 Servo
 =====

-Control a servo between its minimum, mid-point and maximum positions in
+Control a :class:`Servo` between its minimum, mid-point and maximum positions in sequence:
-sequence:

 .. literalinclude:: examples/servo_1.py

-Use a button to control the servo between its minimum and maximum positions:
+Use a button to control the :class:`Servo` between its minimum and maximum
+positions:

 .. literalinclude:: examples/servo_2.py

-Automate the servo to continuously slowly sweep:
+Automate the :class:`Servo` to continuously slowly sweep:

 .. literalinclude:: examples/servo_sweep.py